charnugagoo/InvertedIndex/parser/readme.txt

 We use Xcode to develop our project.
 To run the program, you could open Xcode project file: "parser.xcodeproj".
-Modify the following variables: string lex_file_name: The file path and name of the lexicon file which you want to save. string filename: The file path and name of the docID-to-URL table file which you want to save. string path: The path and directory name of the data set. const string inverted_index_file_name: The inverted index file path and directory name where you want to save inverted index files.
+Modify the following variables: string lex_file_name: The absolute file path and name of the lexicon file which you want to save. string filename: The absolute file path and name of the docID-to-URL table file which you want to save. string path: The absolute path and directory name of the data set. const string inverted_index_file_name: The inverted index absolute path and directory name where you want to save inverted index files.
 Build and run the program in Xcode.